 The trust will be subject to income tax on the rental profits relating to the house.
-The rate of income tax will be )e 20%.
-Trustees are not entitled to claim the personal credit, allowances, exemptions, or reliefs from income tax the at are available to individuals.
+The rate of income tax will be 20%.
+Trustees are not entitled to claim the personal credit, allowances, exemptions, or reliefs from income tax that are available to individuals.
 Trustees are not subject to PRSI or USC in relation to trust Income.
-If income in th ۱e trust is not distributed within 18 months, it will be subject to a surcharge of 20%.
-4
+If income in the trust is not distributed within 18 months, it will be subject to a surcharge of 20%.

 The 6% and annual 1% DT tax also needs to be considered.
 DT tax will not be an issue while Clodagh is alive.
-1